 International networks are very important to all of the top 10- 15 firms in the UK.
 However, it is fair to say that the Big 4’s international networks’ individual member firms tend to be closer than the individual members of the Mid Tier networks.
 For example, the Big 4 firms across the globe, even though they are separate business entities, share the same brand name.

 With this increased closeness, Big 4 fee earners are expected to be more geographically mobile than fee earners in the Mid Tier.
 This expectation of mobility for the Big 4 firms could mean high flyers are expected to take a secondment abroad or relocate their family to take advantage of a partner role in another office.
-This expectation makes for a tough decision, one that I was recently a part of when advising a Director in Deloitte in Canada on whether he should move his family over 1000 miles for better partnership prospects.
+For some, this expectation makes for a tough decision, one that I was recently a part of when advising a Director in Deloitte in Canada on whether he should move his family over 1000 miles for better partnership prospects.

-7)Higher ‘gearing’ of staff to partner in the Big 4
+Higher ‘gearing’ of staff to partner in the Big 4

 The Big 4’s higher gearing means that although there are many more Big 4 partners made up in any one year than in a Mid Tier firm, there is also much greater competition for partner opportunities.